-Charan Sandhu is a partner in Weil’s Technology & IP Transactions practice and is based in New York.
-Ms. Sandhu concentrates on the areas of complex technology transactions and intellectual property.
-She represents clients in matters relating to technology transfer, and the development, acquisition, use and commercial exploitation of technology and intellectual property.
-She has extensive experience in a wide variety of complex technology transactions, including technology development and licensing agreements, joint ventures, strategic alliances, professional services agreements, outsourcing arrangements, distribution agreements, and settlements of IP litigation.
+Charan Sandhu is Co-Head of Weil’s Technology & IP Transactions practice and a member of the Firm’s Privacy & Cybersecurity group and is based in New York.
+Charan concentrates on the areas of complex technology transactions and intellectual property.
+She represents clients in matters relating to technology transfer and the development, acquisition, use and commercial exploitation of technology and intellectual property.
+She has extensive experience in a wide variety of complex technology transactions, including technology development and licensing agreements, joint ventures, strategic alliances, professional services agreements, outsourcing arrangements, distribution agreements and settlements of IP litigation.

 - General Electric Capital Corporation:

-- Representation in its $32 billion sale of its global Commercial Distribution Finance, North American Vendor Finance and North American Corporate Finance platforms to Wells Fargo & Co.
+- in its $32 billion sale of its global Commercial Distribution Finance, North American Vendor Finance and North American Corporate Finance platforms to Wells Fargo & Co.

-- Representation in its $6.9 billion sale of its United States, Mexico, Australia and New Zealand fleet businesses to Element Financial Corporation, and in the sale of its European fleet businesses to Arval Service Lease S.A.
+- in its $6.9 billion sale of its United States, Mexico, Australia and New Zealand fleet businesses to Element Financial Corporation, and in the sale of its European fleet businesses to Arval Service Lease S.A.

 - General Electric Company:

 - in its $3.4 billion sale of GE Water to SUEZ.

 - in its $2.6 billion sale of GE Industrial Solutions to ABB.

 - in the development of policies, procedures and template license and development agreements for GE’s Global Research Center.